Bonaventura Peeters the Younger

-Bonaventura Peeters the Younger (Antwerp, 17 October 1648 – Antwerp, 2 September 1702), was a Flemish painter, draughtsman and sailor known for his marine and landscape paintings.
+Bonaventura Peeters the Younger (Antwerp, 17 October 1648 – Antwerp, 2 September 1702), was a Flemish painter, drawing artist and sailor known for his marine and landscape paintings.
 He was a member of the Peeters family of artists which was active in Antwerp in the 17th century.

 Life

-He was born in Antwerp as the son of Gillis Peeters and Elisabeth de Smidt.
-He was a scion of a family of painters specialised mainly in marine and landscape art.
-His father and his uncle Bonaventura Peeters the Elder were marine painters and his brothers Willem (Gilliam) and Gillis the Younger were also marine artists.
+Peeters was born in Antwerp as the son of Gillis Peeters and Elisabeth de Smidt.
+Peeters was a scion of a family of painters specialised mainly in marine and landscape art.
+Peeters father and his uncle Bonaventura Peeters the Elder were marine painters and his brothers Willem (Gilliam) and Gillis the Younger were also marine artists.

 There is a record of a Bonaventure Peeters registering as a pupil of the genre painter Hendrick Govaerts at the Antwerp Guild of Saint Luke in the Guild year 1700–1701.
 It is not clear whether this was Bonaventura the Younger as he was already 52 years old then.
-He most likely trained in the family workshop.
+Peeters most likely trained in the family workshop.

 A notarial act dated 8 October 1681 references a voyage by Bonaventura on the Dutch ship 'De Leeuw', which was part of the fleet sailing to Messina.
-He died in Antwerp where he was buried on 2 September 1702.
+Peeters died in Antwerp where interred on 2 September 1702.